stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/loadoptions/get_loadformat/_index.md

 ## LoadOptions.get_LoadFormat method

 Specifies the format of the document to be loaded.
-Default is Auto.
+Default is **Auto**.